LiangliangNan/PolyFit/ReadMe.txt

       -) Gurobi (v7.5.1, v7.52, 64 bit).
 You may download it and obtain an academic license from http://www.gurobi.com/
     - Build PolyFit.
 Project files for the following IDEs (Integrated Development Environment) are provided:
-      -) QtCreator (for macOS, Linux, Windows, etc., but only tested on macOS);
-      -) Visual Studio 2017 (for Windows, only tested on 64bits Windows 10).
-         You should be able to build PolyFit on most platforms with little effort in editing the project files.
+      -) QtCreator (for macOS, Linux, Windows, etc., but only tested on macOS): PolyFit.pro -) Visual Studio 2017 (for Windows, only tested on 64bits Windows 10): PolyFit.sln You should be able to build PolyFit on most platforms with little effort in editing the project files.

 ====================================================================================================